superuser-blog/superuser/_posts/2017-01-02-distributed-file-system-python.md

   - HDFS
   - python
 ---

-I was reading on HDFS (Hadoop&#8217;s distributed file system) and it&#8217;s internals.
+I was reading on HDFS (Hadoop's distributed file system) and it's internals.
 How does it store data.
 What is reading path.
 What is writing path.
 How does replication works.
 And to understand  it better my mentor suggested me to implement the same.
 And so I made [PyDFS](//github.com/sanketplus/PyDFS).
-(Screenshots at bottom of the post)<!--more-->
+(Screenshots at bottom of the post)

 So the choice of my language was python of course as it has vast number of modules available and you can code faster.
 I tried to implement very basic distributed file system and the code is ~200 lines.
 Before I started coding, some decisions needed to be taken.